 Should My Hamstrings Feel Sore After Deadlifts?

-Deadlifting is a great exercise to train the hamstrings.
+Deadlifting is a great exercise for training the hamstrings.
 Hamstring soreness is a very normal occurrence after deadlifting and can happen for different reasons.

 Should You Deadlift First on Leg Day?